Jamey Jasta: Solo career

 In 2011, Jasta released a solo album titled Jasta, collaborating with Randy Blythe and Mark Morton (Lamb of God), Zakk Wylde, Philip Labonte (All That Remains), and Tim Lambesis (As I Lay Dying).
 Jasta's debut solo album, through eOne Music.
 In Europe, the album was released via Century Media Records.
 AllMusic scored the album 4 out of 5 stars, while Blabbermouth.net gave it 6.5 out of 10 stars.

+AllMusic claims "Like his flagship band, Jastas solo project utilizes punk, hardcore, and metal elements."

+In 2015 Jasta made the walkout song for former UFC fighter Matt Brown titled “I am Immortal”.
+The UFC didn’t let Brown use the song at first but he was eventually able to.

 He released a second album titled The Lost Chapters under the name Jasta in 2017; it featured a collection of previously released songs, with a couple of new ones included.
 It was released via his own record label Stillborn Records.
 His third album The Lost Chapters: Volume 2, was released in 2019 and featured collaborations with Jesse Leach (Kill Switch Engage), Matt Heafy (Trivium), Howard Jones (Light the Torch), and many more.
 Metal Master Kingdom gave the album a 6.5/10.

 Jasta released his fourth and most recent solo album, ...And Jasta for All, in May 2024.
 It featured collaborations with Chuck Billy, Scott Ian, Steve Souza and Phil Demmel.
 Blabbermouth.net gave the album a 8.5/10, stating "Far more than an indulgent side-project, JASTA has evolved into something truly formidable on '...And Jasta for All'.
 With no frills, no bullshit and absolutely no filler, this is essentially Jamey Jasta in musical form and, yes, there really is something loud and invigorating here for just about everyone.
 Jasta gets it.
 The metal never stops.

 In September of 2025 Jasta supported Life of Agony on the U.S. leg of their 30th anniversary tour for their album Ugly.